rudrathegreat/Piece-Check--Text-Editing-App/Libraries.md

 ----------------------------------------------------------------------------------------------------------------------------------------

 ### Ginger It, REST API
-#### The Parse Command

 ----------------------------------------------------------------------------------------------------------------------------------------

 The Ginger It open-source library for Python allows you to check for any mistakes in the user's text.
+It uses and API known as Ginger It and sends requests to the API and receives a response.
+If you want to learn more about the API, the you can check out the API documentation.

+#### The Parse Command

 There are two methods you can use but the one which we are going to use is the parse command -